Shippable/docs/sources/platform/workflow/job/runsh.md

 * **`always `** -- Optional, and both `script` and `NOTIFY` types can be used.

 ## YML templates
-If some common scripts need to be used in multiple jobs or TASKs then instead of writing them in script section of each job repetatively you can define a template once and use this for all the jobs and keep your `shippable.jobs.yml` file clean and small.
+If some common scripts need to be used in multiple jobs or TASKs then instead of writing them in the script section of each job repetitively you can define a template once and use this for all the jobs and keep your `shippable.yml` file clean and small.
 These templates are basically yml anchors, to know more about yml anchors and how to use them please click [here](http://yaml.org/spec/1.2/spec.html#id2765878).
 Below is a sample yml using templates:
 ```
 templates: &template-script